 How durable are they?

-I do wonder how long a solar blanket will last if you are opening and closing it on a regular basis.
+I do wonder how long a solar blanket will last if you are opening and closing it on a regular basis, or using them in normal conditions?
+I’ve found some cheap solar blankets tend to get moisture ingress very quickly, and you get bubbles under the surface which can’t be good for anyone.
 Only time will tell.

 They require you to work for your power